Rethinking Interactive Image Segmentation: Feature Space Annotation: Proposed Method

 Each segment is treated individually; we crop a rectangle around the segment in the original image, considering an additional border to not impair the network's receptive field.
 In this rectangle, pixels that do not belong to the segment are zeroed out.
 Otherwise, segments belonging to the same image would present similar representations.
 The segment images are then resized to $224 \times 224$ and forwarded through the network, which outputs a high-dimensional representation, $\phi_{i,j}$.
 In this instance $\phi_{i,j} \in \mathbb{R}^{2048}$, for each $S_{i,j}$.
 We noticed that processing the segment images without resizing them did not produce significant benefits and restricted the use of large batches' efficient inference.

 Since our focus is on image annotation, where labeled data might not be readily available, feature extraction starts without fine-tuning.
 It is only optimized as the labeling progresses.
 Any CNN architecture can be employed, but performance is crucial.
-We use the High-Resolution Network (HRNet)~\cite{Wang:2020:HRNet} architecture, pre-trained on ImageNet, but without fully connected layers.
+We use the High-Resolution Network (HRNet)~\cite{Wang:2020:HRNet} architecture, pre-trained on ImageNet without the fully connected layers.
 It is publicly available with multiple depths, and its performance is superior to other established works for image classification, such as ResNet~\cite{He:2016:Resnet}.
-During the development of this work, EfficientNet~\cite{Tan:2019:Efficientnet} was proposed, significantly improving the classification performance while using comparable computing resources.
-It was not employed in our experimental setup, but it might improve our results.
+During the development of this work, other architectures were proposed\fakecite{Tan:2019:Efficientnet, Radosavovic:2020:RegNet}\prcite{Radosavovic:2020:RegNet}, significantly improving the classification performance while using comparable computing resources.
+They were not employed in our experimental setup, but it might improve our results.